Salhoutuonuo Kruse: Political life

-Kruse's husband, Kevisekho Kruse, joined Nationalist Democratic Progressive Party (NDPP) in 2018 and fought the Nagaland Legislative Assembly election that year from the Western Angami Assembly seat as the party candidate.
-He lost to Naga People's Front (NPF) candidate Keneizhakho Nakhro by 694 votes.
+Kruse's husband, Kevisekho Kruse, joined the Nationalist Democratic Progressive Party (NDPP) in 2018 and fought the Nagaland Legislative Assembly election that year from the Western Angami Assembly seat as the party candidate.
+He lost to the Naga People's Front (NPF) candidate Keneizhakho Nakhro by 694 votes.
 Later, Nakhro joined the NDPP in 2022.

-Kruse's husband died on 4 June 2021 due to complications arising from COVID-19.
-Nakhro in his condolence message stated, "He was a visionary leader full of impeccable knowledge, hopes, positive energy and keenly loved across by many for his lively nature and simplicity."
 In the subsequent state elections, Salhoutuonuo Kruse was given the NDPP party ticket over sitting MLA Nakhro for the Western Angami seat.
 The latter then fought the election as an independent candidate.
 By standing for elections, Kruse said that she wanted to fulfil her husband's political vision.

-At the time of filing her nominations, Kruse was one of the 104 crorepati (₹10 million rupees) candidates in fray.
+At the time of filing her nominations, Kruse was one of the 104 crorepati (₹10 million rupees) candidates in the fray.
 With declared assets of over ₹129 million, she was in the top ten richest candidates standing for the state elections.
 The elections for the 14th Nagaland State Legislative Assembly was held on 27 February 2023.
-It was largely peaceful albeit a few pre- and post-poll incidents.
+It was largely peaceful, albeit with a few pre- and post-poll incidents.
 However, it was marked with several allegations of proxy voting and other irregularities.
 The election results were announced on 2 March 2023.
 Kruse won the elections for the Western Angami seat by a margin of seven votes.
 She polled 7078 votes, while her nearest rival and sitting MLA Nakhro received 7071 votes.
-By winning the seat, Kruse became one of the first elected women of the Nagaland Legislative Assembly along with Hekani Jakhalu.
+By winning the seat, Kruse became the first elected woman to the Nagaland Legislative Assembly along with Hekani Jakhalu.
 Kruse later attributed her electoral victory by an extremely small margin to "God's providence."